 Our server pitched us hard on how this local arugula is the best arugula ever.
 We can’t really tell one arugula from another, but these were definitely some tasty greens.

-The cheese stuffed balls are making a lot of noise at Primi, but we don't get the hype.
+The cheese-stuffed balls are making a lot of noise at Bar Primi, but we don’t get the hype.
 We found them to be a little mealy and way too dense.

 Pastas are obviously the main attraction here.
-Some of them are f*cking incredible, others leave much to be desired.
-The spaghetti with clams casino falls into the latter category.
-This is such a simple dish, but it just isn't good here.
-Maybe next time don't pile so many breadcrumbs on top that I could build a sandcastle.
+Some of them are incredible, while others leave much to be desired.
+The spaghetti with clams falls into the latter category.
+This is such a simple dish, but it just isn’t good here.
+Maybe next time don’t pile so many breadcrumbs on top that we could build a sandcastle.

 Simple and perfect.
-The linguini is perfectly al dente, and the garlic and breadcrumbs add great flavor, in the proper ratios.
+The linguini is nicely al dente, and the garlic and breadcrumbs add great flavor in the proper ratios.

 Excellent.
 Everything worked in sweet, sweet harmony.
 Order it.

 For every hit, there’s a miss on the pasta menu.
 The clunky pappardelle was greasy, and the dish overall was one big pile of flavorless, oily mush.
 You can certainly do better.